mahadevan-k/react-slim/README.md

 - Component heirarchies that update efficiently without duplication and unnecessary re-renders
 - State need not be immutable
 - Modular structure that allows you to break up your app into multiple sub-apps
-- De-coupled implementation that allows you to combine things the way you want to
+- Flexible, de-coupled implementation that allows you to combine things the way you want to
+- Great performance

 # What you don't get with this library